 How do we decide?

-Offers are judged against our collection policy, which lays out the types of objects that we tend to accept, particularly material which:
+We judge each offer against the collection policy, which lays out the types of objects that we tend to accept.

-- Had good associated information about who made / used / owned the object(s)
+- Have good associated information about who made / used / owned the object(s)

-- The museum already holds similar examples of the item in the collections
+- The museum already holding similar examples of the item in the collection

 - There is little associated information with the object

-- The item is in poor condition and would be difficult / too costly to conserve
+- The item is in poor condition and will be difficult or too costly to conserve

 - The item contains hazardous materials